Code-Institute-Submissions/translex_app/README.md

 I wish there was a website that could be straight forward to use, for translating languages.

-Is there a site out there that isn't a bulky monster for just translating a word or sentence?
+As a user is there a site out there that isn't a bulky monster for just translating a word or sentence?

 There should be an app which I can bookmark to my phone or my books mark bar and instantly be able to load quickly up an app that can translate to many other languages.